Mohamed-Abusaif/GUI-for-Bio-Computing-Basic-Algorithms-Using-Python/readme.md

+## GUI for Basic Bio-computing Algorithms Using Python
 This is a bio-computing project Using python for both the GUI and the algorithms in the back-end the GUI Using tkinter built in library and custom tkinter framework and the algorithms in the back-end using only plain python

-Project Description:
+## Project Description:
 This is a GUI(graphical user interface) for a different algorithms That is used in bio-computing field to deal with DNA sequences Each algorithm do a specific task

 ---

-How to run the project:
+## How to run the project:
 1. fork the repo to your account
 2. clone the repo using https or ssh
 3. open the project on your local machine in your favorite code editor